courros/hnco/README.md

 Classes are documented with Doxygen.
 You might want to generate the html documentation as it is neither version controlled nor distributed.
-However the pdf documentation can be found under `doc/api/latex/refman.pdf`.
+However the pdf documentation `doc/api/latex/refman.pdf` is version controlled and distributed.

 The source files of the command-line tools in `app/` provide a starting point to learn how to use the library, in particular